 He visits a man named Richard Turner (no less than Dai Vernon said he “does things with cards that nobody else in the world can do”).
 Richard Turner is perhaps the greatest living card cheat.
 Richard Turner is also legally blind.
 This leads to a discourse on the sense of touch, how it can be amplified, and how Turner’s blindness may even be an asset.
 When Mr. Stone successfully hides some illegal moves from his friendly Texas Hold-Em group – without cheating them out of any actual money – it scares him a little.
 Attention to the con game “Three-Card Monte” and its cousin, the “Shell Game,” both of which depend upon sleight-of-hand to fleece suckers, yields insights into persuasion and misdirection.
 A good monte dealer and a good used-car salesman have lots in common; they both know how to use the “ego hook.”

-Mr. Stone wrote a 2008 article in Harper’s revealing some magic secrets and was pilloried for it (even though acts like Penn & Teller dine out on such heresies as performing the venerable “Cups and Balls” illusion with transparent cups).
+Mr. Stone wrote a 2008 article in Harper’s revealing some magic secrets and was pilloried for it (even though acts like Penn & Teller dine out on such heresies as performing the venerable “Cups and Balls” routine with transparent cups).
 This leads to a rumination about secrecy in magic, and how creators break their “code” every day by selling effects and techniques, sometimes through the retail market.
 (The first magicians who tried to patent a new effect quickly learned that this very process leads to its publication in a form that anyone can consult.
 That’s why today’s magic effects are not protected by patent or copyright law, and why there’s so much blatant theft in the business.)